Arthur Ellis Awards

 716 Thicket Way

-We would like the thank the Engel family and our corporate sponsors for their support, as well as the publishers and authors without whom there would be no Crime Writers of Canada Awards of Excellence.
+We would like the thank our sponsors for their support, as well as the publishers and authors without whom there would be no Crime Writers of Canada Awards of Excellence.